Government no longer majority owner of NatWest

 Following the sale of a chunk of its shares, government ownership in NatWest group is now at 48.1% - down from 50.6%.

-NatWest boss Ms Rose said the deal would be a "good use of capital for the bank and our shareholders".
+Ms Rose said the deal would be a "good use of capital for the bank and our shareholders".

 "Reducing government ownership below 50% is an important milestone for NatWest Group and a further demonstration of the progress we are making as we continue to deliver for our customers and shareholders," she added.

-NatWest Group's main baking brands are NatWest, Royal Bank of Scotland (RBS) and Coutts.
+NatWest Group's main banking brands are NatWest, Royal Bank of Scotland (RBS) and Coutts.
 It was renamed as NatWest Group in 2020 after more than 40 years under the RBS Group moniker.

 The government has said previously it intends to sell £15bn worth of shares in the group by 2023.
 In this latest transaction, the Treasury authorised the sale of around 550 million shares.